 - Pets: Relocate any pets to a clean environment until your home has been cleaned and restored.

 - Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.

-If your home or business has been damaged by storm, fire, mold, water or other disaster, Call Paul!
+If your business or home has been damaged by water, fire, mold, storm or other disaster, Call Paul!